Ali Bhai: Plot

-Alibhai tells the story of Anwar Ali, also known as Alibhai, a King "Dadha" of Palayam market, Kozhikode.
+Alibhai tells the story of Anwar Ali, alias Alibhai, a King "Dadha" of Palayam market, Kozhikode.
 He is the unquestionable hero in that area and savior of the poor and downtrodden.
-The movie opens with flashback sequences that establish young Ali, a member of a Barami family famous for making Urus, who leaves his home in his childhood when his own father, Ahmed Sahib, mistakes him for an unexpected thief and beats him black and blue in front of people.
+The movie opens with flashback sequences that establish Ali, who was a member of a Barami family famous for making Urus, who leaves his home in his childhood when his father, Khalid Ahmed Sahib, mistakes him for being an unexpected thief and beats him black and blue in front of people.
 Ali's friend, Sundaran Thampi, tells the mob he saw the theft which was actually done by himself for avenging his father's rivalry with Ahmad Sahib.
-Ali, knowing he was cheated by his friend, grabs the butcher sword and chops off his hand and flees from his home to the Palayam market.
+Ali, knowing he was cheated by his friend, grabs a butcher sword and chops off his right hand and flees from his home to the Palayam market.
 He never backs out from a fight where he grows up as Alibhai, an undisputed leader of the proletarian class, one who stands up to speak for them and even to clench his fists and fight for them and their rights.
 The son grows up to be a good-hearted toughie.

 There are many whose lives revolve around Alibhai.
-There is Kunjikannan, known popularly as Market Kunji, who is Alibhai's mentor and sort of guardian.
-There are a bunch of friends and well-wishers who form his gang, including Hameed, Salim Babu, Ramu, Podipaatti Kunjaattu, Sameer Das, Vijayan, Dasappan and a little boy Ganapathy.
-There is the flower girl Chenthamara who loves him deeply, and there is young Kingini, who is brought up by Alibhai just as a father brings up his daughter.
+There is Kunjikannan, alias Market Kunji, who is Alibhai's mentor and sort of guardian.
+There are a bunch of friends and well-wishers who form his gang, including Hameed, Salim Babu, Ramu, Podipaatti Kunjaattu, Sameer Das, Vijayan, Dasappan and a little boy Ganapathi.
+There is the flower girl Chenthamara who loves him deeply, and there is a young girl Kingini, who is brought up by Alibhai just as a father brings up his daughter.
 Then comes another girl Ganga, who is given refuge by Alibhai under some special circumstances.
 He also looks after Abraham, who earlier used to rule over the Palayam market as a goonda, and who was defeated in a fight by Alibhai, following which he was so badly injured that he has been bedridden ever since.
 All these and many others constitute the near and dear ones of Alibhai.